Doll Parts: Composition

-"Doll Parts" thematically focuses on themes of love, rejection, and fear of unrequited romance.
+"Doll Parts" thematically focuses on love, rejection, and fear of unrequited romance.
 Speaking to Uncut magazine in 2010, Love stated that the song was specifically about Kurt Cobain, who she thought "didn't like [her]."
 Love divulged that she wrote the song while staying at the Cambridge, Massachusetts apartment of Joyce Linehan, a music executive, and that she had written most of it while locked in a bathroom.
 Love has said that the line "dog beg" was worked into the first verse because there was literally a dog in the apartment begging for food.

 I had to write most of the lyrics on my arm in Sharpie as I ran out of paper.
 People were pounding on the door as I wrote it.
 It was played for the first time about an hour later, at the Virgin megastore in Boston.
 It was about a boy [Cobain], whose band had just left town, who I'd been sleeping with, who I heard was sleeping with 2 other girls, it was my way of saying 'You’re a fucking idiot if you don’t choose ME, and here is all the desire and fury and love that I feel for you'.
 Good songs don’t always come in 20 minutes but the force was strong and that one did.
 Anyway, I married that guy.

-Both the title of the song and the lyrical meaning are inspired by an encounter Love had with Cobain in 1991 prior to their relationship and marriage.
-Love had sent Cobain "a heart-shaped box scented with perfume and inside a porcelain doll, three dried roses, a miniature teacup and shellac-covered seashells" to apologize for their first meeting in May 1991, where Love infamously wrestled with Cobain.
+The title of the song and the lyrical meaning are inspired by an encounter Love had with Cobain in 1991 prior to their relationship and marriage.
+Love had sent Cobain "a heart-shaped box scented with perfume and inside a porcelain doll, three dried roses, a miniature teacup and shellac-covered seashells" to apologize for their first meeting in May 1991, at which she wrestled Cobain.
 The box, purchased in an antique store in New Orleans, was later the influence for the Cobain-penned Nirvana song, "Heart-Shaped Box."
-The lyrics reflect Love's initial feelings about Cobain having felt rejected by his lack of communication, which is most acutely conveyed in the line: "he only loves those things because he loves to see them break."
+The lyrics reflect Love's initial, rejected feelings about Cobain's lack of communication most acutely conveyed in the line, "He only loves those things because he loves to see them break."

 After Cobain's death in April 1994, "Doll Parts" took on a more tragic meaning with Love giving anguished performances of the song on tour.
 Drummer Patty Schemel has said that "certain things would remind her, a lot of the time on-stage, and it would just come out.
 Certain lyrics had a lot more meaning."

-Musically, the song is composed of only three chords: A, Cmaj7, and G. In retrospect, Love noted the song's musical simplicity: "I still don't understand why that one song with just three chords is such a big thing, but it's definitely got some good lyrics."
-On both Live Through This and the individual single, the song is credited on record as written by Hole as a band, however according to BMI's website, the official author is solely Love.
+The song comprises just three chords: A, Cmaj7, and G. Love noted its simplicity: "I still don't understand why that one song with just three chords is such a big thing, but it's definitely got some good lyrics."

+On Live Through This and the single, the song is credited to Hole as a band.
+According to BMI's website, the official author is solely Love.